- Activity Level: moderate

 - Watchdog: chill

-Olde English Bulldogge Mix Breed Profile
+Olde English Bulldogge Mix Dog Breed Information

 The Olde English Bulldogge Mix is a cross between an Olde English Bulldogge and another dog breed.
 Because a mixed-breed dog can take on any combination of traits from their parent breeds, it’s important to talk to the breeder about both of the parents.
 Should they take after their Bulldogge parent, an Olde English Bulldogge Mix will be a friendly, affectionate, and athletic dog that is loyal and devoted to their families.